R1C3-arno/PDM_Project/README.md

 ## 📄 License

-This project is for educational purposes.
+This project is for **educational and demonstration purposes**.
-You can modify and reuse the UI with attribution.
+You are free to use, modify, and extend it with proper credit.